brandendupont-mcw/second-cms/src/documentation-pages/deferral_and_diversion.md

 <iframe title="Recidivism After Deferred Judgment" aria-label="Interactive line chart" id="datawrapper-chart-fbJGP" src="https://datawrapper.dwcdn.net/fbJGP/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();
 </script> <br>

-\[This metric includes data only from the eight judicial district attorney's officer participating in the Colorado Prosecutorial Dashboards project (the 1st, 2nd, 5th, 6th, 7th, 8th, 18th and 20th).
-This metric does not include data from outside these jurisdictions nor does it include data from outside the state of Colorado.]
+This metric includes data only from the eight Judicial District Attorney's offices participating in the Colorado Prosecutorial Dashboards project (the 1st, 2nd, 5th, 6th, 7th, 8th, 18th and 20th).
+This metric does not include data from outside these jurisdictions nor does it include data from outside the state of Colorado.

 <br>